peon-pasado/do-panic/_posts/2022-3-6-icpcMasters.md

 ## [Solution 2 __(Amortized Analysis)__](https://raw.githubusercontent.com/peon-pasado/do-panic/master/codes/J2.cpp)

-Let's consider that we get rid of the deletion query (b $k$), then this is a trivial problem that can be solved in $O(n\log{n})$ using sets and intervals for ranges with the same box.
+Let's consider that we get rid of the deletion query ($b$ $k$), then this is a trivial problem that can be solved in $O(n\log{n})$ using sets and intervals for ranges that are inside the same box.
 However, to add the deletion query we must notice that an object in the box $k$ is in the trash if:

 - The box $k$ was removed.
-- It was thrown to the trash by a previous box.
-This means that we won't really delete objects, since that would affect the complexity, we will only mark them as removed.
+- It was thrown to the trash when it was inside a previous box.
+However, we won't really delete objects (since that would affect the complexity), we will only mark them as removed.

 For the first condition, we can mantain a set of removed boxes and just check if $k$ is inside it in $O(\log{n})$.